Bayesian Spatial Binary Regression for Label Fusion in Structural Neuroimaging: Application to Hippocampus Segmentation

-We take as our target the brain image of a 78 year old male diagnosed with AD.
-The six controls are registered to the target brain, resulting in the atlas segmentations displayed in Supplementary Figure 4.
-As a covariate, we take the weighted sum of the SDL maps for each atlas (rescaled to the unit interval), where each atlas is weighted voxelwise by its T1 intensity similarity with the target T1 image.
-As the hippocampus is a structure consisting of gray matter, our second covariate is a binary gray matter indicator for each voxel.
+For covariate information, we take the weighted sum of the SDL maps for each atlas (rescaled to the unit interval), where each atlas is weighted voxelwise by its $T_1$ intensity similarity with the target $T_1$ image.
+The use of atlas-target image agreement is common among modern label fusion algorithms and has proven to be useful, so we use it here.
+To further guide the segmentation, however, we recognize that the hippocampus is a structure consisting only of gray matter.
+Thus we use a pre-computed tissue class segmentation to compute voxelwise gray matter indicators for inclusion in our regression model.
 The tissue class segmentation is obtained via the \texttt{ATROPOS} algorithm \citep{Atropos11}.
-The SDL map and tissue class segmentation, along with the manually-segmented target image, are displayed in Figure \ref{fig:BLF_covariates}.
-The target image in this case has resolution $113 \times 101$ so that $V = 11,413$ and $R = 6$ in \eqref{eqn:datDist}.
+The SDL map and tissue class segmentation, along with the manually-segmented target image, are displayed in Supplementary Figure 4.
 We include an interaction term to downweight the effect of the presence of gray matter when a voxel is thought to be far away from the hippocampus.
-To elicit the prior on the regression coefficients via CMP, we use pseudodata to impose our prior knowledge that (i) gray matter and a small SDL has a very high likelihood of truly belonging to the hippocampus, (ii) a large SDL and not gray matter is very likely to be external to the hippocampus, (iii) gray matter with a large SDL is very likely external to the hippocampus, and (iv) a small SDL but segmented as not belonging to gray matter has a marginal probability of being part of the hippocampus, due to possibly misclassified tissue type.
+To elicit the prior on the regression coefficients via CMP, we use pseudodata to impose our prior knowledge that (i) gray matter and a small SDL has a very high likelihood of truly belonging to the hippocampus, (ii) a large SDL and not gray matter is very likely to be external to the hippocampus, (iii) gray matter with a large SDL is somewhat likely external to the hippocampus, and (iv) a small SDL but segmented as not belonging to gray matter has a marginal probability of being part of the hippocampus, due to possibly misclassified tissue type.
 (See Supplmentary Material for additional details.)
 The priors on the sensitivity and specificity processes are specified as they were in Section \ref{sec:Simulation}.
-After initialization, we run 100,000 iterations of a single Monte Carlo Markov chain using the algorithm described in Subsection \ref{sub:MCMC}, thinning to every $50^{\text{th}}$ draw.
-The last 1,000 realizations are retained as an approximate sample from the posterior distribution.
-We examine trace plots and ergodic averages of the $\B{\delta}$ coefficients as a convergence diagnostic.
-Supplementary Figure 5 displays these plots along with the Geweke statistics and lag 1 autocorrelations, all of which suggest convergence.
-The entire MCMC routine is coded in \texttt{R} and executed on a Dell Precision T3620 desktop PC running Windows 10 with a Intel Xeon 4.1 GHz CPU and 64GB RAM.
-It takes approximately 2.3 hours to run.